|

 detail.

-We were out in the garage working on his '52 Mercury, or I should
+working on his '52 Mercury, or I should

 say he was as I wouldn't even know how to check the oil.
-"You can do it
+"You can do

 either way," Dexter said, wiping his hands on a rag.
-There was a smudge on
+There was a

 his face and for once his hair was mussed.
 "From the front or behind.
-Lots

 of other ways, too.
 Don't worry about them yet; girls are only interested